tunjid/Mutator/readme.md

 ## Introduction

-Mutator is a Kotlin multiplatform library that provides a suite of tools that help with producing state.
+Mutator is a Kotlin multiplatform library that provides a suite of tools that help with producing state while following unidirectional data flow (UDF) principles.
 More specifically it provides implementations of the paradigm `newState = oldState + Δstate`.

 Where `Δstate` represents state changes over time and is expressed in Kotlin with the type: